CONTENTS:

 General Assembly are to decide on future steps in their divestment

 drive.
-Christian Zionist groups have also argued that divestment is the
+Christian Zionist groups have also argued that divestment is the wrong

 approach and called for more investments to build neighbourly relations